NordicHPC/sonar/doc/DESIGN.md

 processed by the aggregator or back-end.

 Additionally, data should not be lost.
 This means that if data cannot be sent, sending should be retried for some time.
-And if data is sent, there should be a sensible chance that the receiver will not lose them.
+And if data are sent, there should be a sensible chance that the receiver will not lose them.

 **Implementation:**